 As a school committed to providing a high quality educational experience for both students and teachers, we recognize the important role the school catering service has in supporting a positive climate.
 We expect the products to be fresh and healthy, the cost to be affordable, and the level of service to be appropriate to the needs of our international school community.
 It is important to us that our students and teachers have a daily menu that is well-balanced and nutritionally appropriate.

 Our catering provider, Café Concepts, prepares food on campus from 8am to 1:30pm on every school day.
 They prepare and serve a variety of hot meals, a daily selection of sandwiches, soups, noodles, salads, baked potatoes, pizzas and various savory snacks.
 ID cards to purchase all food and beverages.
 There is an optional monthly lunch plan for our enrolling Early Childhood 2 to Grade 4 students.All canteen transactions are cashless.
 Students and staff use their stored-value school

 Students may choose to bring lunch with them when they come to school in the morning.
 There are microwave ovens in the canteen to store and heat up meals.
 There are teaching staff to supervise the students during lunch time in the canteen.
 EC2 and Grade One Junior students eat in their classrooms, supervised by their own teacher.

 AIS warmly welcomes parents to be involved in school activities and has many volunteer opportunities available throughout the year such as classroom volunteer, coaching a sports team, field-trip chaperons or serving on the Parent-Teacher Association.
 Parents can learn more by contacting the principals directly or by contacting our PTA at firstname.lastname@example.org.

-Here at the American International School, we encourage parents to check from our social media accounts (Facebook, Twitter, Instagram, and Youtube) to our blog, the Eagle-i, informing parents of school activities and announcements concerning their child and the school.
+Here at the American International School, we encourage parents to check from our social media accounts (Facebook, Twitter, Instagram, and Youtube) to our blog, the Eagle-i for updates on school activities and the social, personal and applied learning that our students receive.
 Parents are free to contact their child’s teachers by email or over the phone through the school administrative office.
 Various meeting sessions are also arranged during the school year including parents orientation evenings, parent-teacher conferences and principal’s coffee mornings.